 At the start of the transition phase, the units eligible under Climate Active should remain unchanged, but CERs and RMUs will phase out of carbon offset eligibility rules.
 Offsets retired more than three years ago must meet the latest policy rules to be eligible for use.
+15 Pre-2021 units are not eligible under the Paris Agreement with few exceptions related to CERs.

-14 Offsets that meet Climate Actives eligibility rules and which have been retired before the time of a carbon neutral claim may be banked and used for three years from the date of retirement, regardless of any subsequent changes to Climate Active the scheme because they are no longer being issued under the Paris Agreement.
+the scheme because they are no longer being issued under the Paris Agreement.
 Some CDM projects could transition into the Article 6.4 mechanism, as discussed in Part 2.
 The eligibility of units issued by other schemes should be reviewed again by 2025 (see Recommendation 18).